API Reference

 load_default_debug_info() None

-Load debugging information which can automatically be determined from the program.
+Load all debugging information that can automatically be determined from the program.

 cache: Dict[Any, Any]